ahung/EvernoteClone/README.md

 * Creating/Renaming Notebooks with Drop Down Forms
 * Creation of Notes within Notebooks
 * Editing of Notes by Clicking on Respective Fields
+* Body with Rich Text (Bold, Italics, Underline, Bullets)
+* Save Changes by clicking on Save Button in Editing Toolbar
 * Drag/Drop Notes onto Notebooks to Move Them
 * Deleting of Notebooks/Notes with Confirmation Modal
 * Creation, Renaming, Deletion of Tags